Should we invest in Search-Engine-Optimization (SEO) for lead generation?

 Looking at another group of business, Established Small and medium-sized brands (SMEs) that exist for more than 5 years: If your business falls in this category, you should definitely do SEO.
 SMEs often heavily focus on online ads (PPC).
 That's a good position to build up another growth channel that has longevity and SEO is one of the best options for that.
 Just like PPC, SEO requires budget.
 The more you put in, the more you get out.

-However, SEO has a nice side effect, results can last much longer if it's done right.
+However, SEO lead generation has a nice side effect, results can last much longer if it's done right.
 PPC is like a tap you turn on and off, making you dependent on ad platforms.
 SEO is brand-building for the long-term and for scale, allowing you to reach big international audiences over time.

 SEO essentially works with problem-solving content.
 If you can best answer a search query from all angles, you have higher chances to rank in front.
 Believe it or not, Google continuously updates its search algorithm because they want to ensure they provide the best possible user experience.